johaupt/johaupt.github.io/_posts/2019-09-19-Uplift_ITE_summary.md

  Y = \beta_0 + \tau_0 D_i+ \tau D_i X_i + \beta X_i + \epsilon_i
 \\]

 Under linear regression, the interaction effects between all variables and the treatment indicator blow up the dimensionality quickly.
 Instead, we could use any machine learning model and include the treatment indicator as a variable.
-However, if the treatment effect is small relative to other effects on the outcome, then regularized machine learning methods may ignore the treatment variable.
+However, if the treatment effect is small relative to other effects on the outcome, then regularized machine learning methods may ignore the treatment variable completely.

+The advantage of response model that include the treatment variable directly is that they are flexible when modeling multiple treatments or continuous treatments.
+We always train a single model.
+To predict the ITE, we feed in $X$ multiple times, each time with the treatment variable set to the value of interest.
+In the binary case, we would set the treatment variable once to 1 and once to 0 for the same $X$.
+The difference in predictions is the treatment effect estimate.

+## Bayesian Additive Regression Trees
+Use Bayesian Additive Regression Trees as the response model.
+The difference in posterior distributions gives a good estimate of the ITE in practice and gives an uncertainty estimate of the treatment effect that may be useful for risk-conscious decision-making or to do uncertainty based data collection.

+*Hill, J. L. (2011).
+[Bayesian Nonparametric Modeling for Causal Inference](https://doi.org/10.1198/jcgs.2010.08162).
+Journal of Computational and Graphical Statistics, 20(1), 217–240.*

 # Outcome Transformation
-**(aka Modified Outcome Method, Class Variable Transformation, Generalized Weighted Uplift Method)**
+**(aka Modified Outcome Method, Class Variable Transformation, Generalized Weighted Uplift Method)** The outcome process (read: who completes their purchase in our online shop) is often more complicated than the process behind the treatment effect (read: who is impacted most by a coupon).
+The following approaches therefore aim to estimate the treatment effect directly without the need to build a good outcome model first.

 Our job would be so much easier if we knew the actual treatment effect and could just train a regression model to predict it, but we can never know the actual treatment effect for an individual.
 However, we can find an artificial variable that is equal to the treatment effect in expectation.

 The proxy variable is a transformation of the observed outcome for the individual: